amitesh554/amitesh554/README.md

 # 💫 About Me:
-I am a student currently in final year and looking for opportunity.<br>Learning Backend in Django
+Student currently in final year and looking for opportunity.<br>Learning Backend in Django

 ## 🌐 Socials: